creationix/howtonode.org/articles/how-to-module.markdown

 ls`, but it also shows which packages depend on which other ones, the dates of previous releases, the owner information, and so on.

-It's very important, when designing your program, to consider where you are planning on deploying it, and how.
+It’s very important, when designing your program, to consider where you are planning on deploying it, and how.
 Joyent has a node hosting service at <http://no.de/>.
 When you push your code to the no.de site, it will automatically restart the server by running the `server.js` file in the root of your project.
-So, it's a good idea to make that your entry point.
+So, it’s a good idea to make that your entry point.

 No matter where you decide to deploy your program,